gcjohnso/TwoPhaseFerrofluidFlow/README.md

 Additional examples from the deal.II tutorials can be found in the Examples folder along with a document describing each tutorial.

 Finally, a work in progress code for solving two phase fluid flows is also present in the repo.
 This is a combination of the Cahn-Hilliard and Navier-Stokes solver, however at the time of writing the code DOES NOT WORK.
+The current status is presented in section 3.4 of Final.pdf.
 Once it becomes working, additional enteries into the wiki will be made on how to use the solver.

 References:
 [1] R.H.
 Nochetto, A.J.
 Salgado, and I. Tomas, A diffuse interface model for two-phase derrofluid flows, Computer Methods in Applied Mechanics and Engineering, 309 (2016), pp. 497-531.